We don't just talk cars ... we teach how to buy them.

 For those who may still be attracted to a first-generation Rio due to their low prices in the current market, it would be better to stick with the 2003 and newer models because they have a more powerful engine (104 horsepower rather than 96), a better suspension and a higher-quality interior.

-The Rio was completely redesigned for the 2012 model year and entered its third generation.
-This version is clearly the best and ranks among the leaders in the economy car segment.
+The third-generation Rio was completely redesigned for the 2012 model year and was produced through 2016.
+This version is clearly the best of earlier models and ranked among the leaders in the economy car segment.
 Compared to its predecessor, it's roomier, it's more powerful, has improved fuel economy and a sharper and more distinctive exterior as well as interior design.

 Again available as either a sedan or four-door hatchback, it's offered in LX, EX and SX trims and is powered by a 1.6-liter four-cylinder engine that produces 138 horsepower and 123 pound-feet of torque.
 It's paired with a standard six-speed manual transmission on the LX (a six-speed automatic is optional), while the EX and SX are offered with the six-speed automatic only.
 The EPA's-estimated gas mileage comes in at an impressive 30 mpg city and 40 mpg on the highway with either transmission.

 Standard features on the base LX include power and heated mirrors, air-conditioning, 15-inch steel wheels, a tilt steering wheel, a 60/40-split-folding rear seat, a trip computer and a four-speaker audio system with a CD player, a USB/iPod interface, satellite radio and an auxiliary audio jack.
 Opting for an EX adds full power accessories, cruise control, a telescoping steering wheel and Bluetooth, while the SX adds a sport-tuned suspension, alloy wheels, a leather-wrapped steering wheel, a rearview camera and Uvo, Kia's voice-activated electronics interface.